 Reset on new activity:

-So basically the idea is to keep data stored till the time user is activity visiting your website and delete once he/she is no longer returning.
+So basically the idea is to keep data stored till the time the user is actively visiting your website and delete once he/she is no longer returning.
 This option is very sensible I think.

 I hope this given some idea about GDPR and myths around new data retention settings & policy.
 I’ve also published a video on my YouTube channel.